 Promoting Youth Involvement and Social Engagement (PROMISE 2016–2019)

-Promoting Youth Involvement and Social Engagement (PROMISE) is an EU funded research project which aims to explore young people’s role in shaping society; past, present and future.
-The project brings together twelve collaborating centres in Estonia, Finland, Germany, Italy, Portugal, Slovakia, Spain, the Russian Federation, Croatia and the UK.
-The project is coordinated by the University of Manchester.
+Promoting Youth Involvement and Social Engagement (PROMISE) was an EU funded research project aiming to explore young people’s role in shaping society; past, present and future.
+The project brought together twelve collaborating centres in Estonia, Finland, Germany, Italy, Portugal, Slovakia, Spain, the Russian Federation, Croatia and the UK.
+The project was coordinated by the University of Manchester.

 Young people are often at the forefront of social, cultural and political change, often driven by their energy and creativity, but also by their frustration at the challenges they face.
-PROMISE aims to investigate young people’s responses to these challenges, and seeks ways to transform this into positive social achievement.
+PROMISE investigated young people’s responses to these challenges, and sought ways to transform this into positive social achievement.
 Through an understanding of the experiences, values and attitudes of European youth PROMISE will get to the heart of barriers and opportunities for social engagement.

-This project is funded under the European Commission’s Horizon 2020 Research and Innovation Programme, Grant Agreement no. 693221.
-It will run for three years from May 2016 to April 2019.
-For further information, see the University of Manchester wesite.
+The project has been funded under the European Commission’s Horizon 2020 Research and Innovation Programme, Grant Agreement no. 693221.
+It has run for three years from May 2016 to April 2019.